-4.10 Daily Adjournment Debate
+4.11 Daily Adjournment Debate

-- (1) On the question for the adjournment of the Council proposed by the President or moved by a Minister, Members may raise matters for consideration by Ministers. - (2) Up to 20 Members (other than Ministers) may speak on the question on Tuesday, Wednesday and Thursday. - (3) Members may speak once only on the question in each sitting week. - (4) A Member may assign her or his single entitlement to another Member, but no individual member may be called more than once each day. - (5) Members from a party will no longer be called if in so doing a single party would have in excess of 50 per cent of all the potential Adjournment speeches for that week. - (6) At the conclusion of the debate, the President will adjourn the House until the time of the next meeting without putting any question.
+- (1) On the question for the adjournment of the Council proposed by the President or moved by a Minister, Members may raise matters for consideration by Ministers. - (2) Up to 20 Members (other than Ministers) may speak on the question on Tuesday, Wednesday and Thursday.

+- (3) Members may speak once only on the question on each day. - (4) At the conclusion of the debate, the President will adjourn the House until the time of the next meeting without putting any question.

-4.11 Rules relating to the Daily Adjournment Debate
+4.12 Rules relating to the Daily Adjournment Debate

-(1) In speaking to the question for adjournment a Member must only raise matters which are within the administrative competence of

-- the Victorian Government and may not raise a matter which has been discussed in the previous six months of the same Session. - (2) Matters raised on the question for adjournment cannot be the subject of debate. - (3) Any reply by a Minister to a matter raised on the question for adjournment should be as brief as possible.
+- (1) In speaking to the question for adjournment a Member must only raise matters which are within the administrative competence of the Victorian Government and may not raise a matter which has been discussed in the previous six months of the same Session. - (2) A Member speaking to the question "That the House do now adjourn" should - (a) (i) make a complaint; or - (ii) make a request; or - (iii) pose a query; and - (b) suggest the action sought. - (3) A Member may only raise a matter for consideration by a single Minister. - (4) Matters raised on the question for adjournment cannot be the subject of debate. - (5) Any reply by a Minister to a matter raised on the question for adjournment should be as brief as possible.

-4.12 Responses to matters raised on the daily Adjournment debate
+4.13 Responses to matters raised on the Daily Adjournment Debate

-- (1) When a Member raises a matter which requires a response from a Minister that response must be given at the time the matter is raised or provided in writing within 30 days. - (2) When a response is provided in writing, before the daily Adjournment debate is concluded, a Minister will advise the Council of the responses being provided, including the date the matter was raised and the name of the Member who raised the matter. - (3) A copy of the response will be given to the Member who raised the matter, and all responses will be incorporated in Hansard.
+- (1) When a Member raises a matter which requires a response from a Minister that response must be given at the time the matter is raised or provided in writing within 30 days. - (2) When a response is provided in writing, before the Daily Adjournment Debate is concluded, a Minister will advise the Council of the responses being provided, including the date the matter was raised and the name of the Member who raised the matter. - (3) A copy of the response will be given to the Member who raised the matter, and all responses will be incorporated in Hansard.

-4.13 Procedure when responses to daily Adjournment debate matters not provided
+4.14 Procedure when responses to Daily Adjournment Debate matters not provided

-- (1) If a required response is not provided within 30 days of the matter being raised and the relevant Minister does not, within that period, provide to the Member who raised the matter an explanation satisfactory to the Member as to why a response has not been provided - - (a) at the conclusion of the daily Adjournment debate the Member may ask the Minister for an explanation; and - (b) at the conclusion of any such explanation the Member may move, without notice, "That the Council take note of the explanation". - (2) If a Minister does not provide an explanation, notice may forthwith be given of a motion regarding the Minister's failure to provide either a response or an explanation.
+- (1) If a required response is not provided within 30 days of the matter being raised and the relevant Minister does not, within that period, provide to the Member who raised the matter an explanation satisfactory to the Member as to why a response has not been provided - - (a) at the conclusion of the Daily Adjournment Debate the Member may ask the Minister for an explanation; and - (b) at the conclusion of any such explanation the Member may move, without notice, "That the Council take note of the explanation".

+(2) If a Minister does not provide an explanation, notice may forthwith be given of a motion regarding the Minister's failure to provide either a response or an explanation.